 Here are a few things to help you get started and involved in Club:

-Make a note of which Director signed you up.
-If you have forgotten, see their pics and contact details on the website or alternatively on the noticeboard in the Clubhouse.
+Make a note of which Director provided you with a fob.
+If you have forgotten, see their pics and contact details or alternatively on the noticeboard in the Clubhouse.

 He/she will be happy to help you to fit into the Club asap.
 So feel comfortable to be in touch with them and to ask questions and directions.